stebrech/accessible-pdf/_basics/structure-with-the-help-of-multi-level-headings.md

   - Microsoft Word
 categories: [ ]
 ---
 One of the main tools for structuring documents is the use of headings.
-On a visual level, headlines are usually marked with larger font sizes or bolder font styles.
+On a visual level, headlines are usually marked with a larger font size or a bolder font style.

 For [Accessibility][1] the headings are additionally marked with `<H1>`, `<H2>`, `<H3>`, `<H4>`, `<H5>` or `<H6>` *Tags* in the PDF format.
 The numbers in those heading tags reflect a hierarchy from the highest level `<H1>` to the lowest level `<H6>`.
 This hierarchy allows content parts to be nested and assigned to each other.

-These PDF tags give the headings a semantic value.
+The assignment of these tags gives the header texts a semantic meaning on a technical level.
 Thus, [AT][2] automatically recognises which heading / heading level it is.

 In addition, users get another possibility to navigate through a document.
 67.5% of [screenreader][3] users have stated, according to a [WebAIM survey][4], that headings are their most important tool for finding content.

 The heading tags can already be assigned using the authoring software.
 See also: